IraAngeles-IBM/node-red-dashboard-covid-19/updates/03-apr-20/node-red/README.md

 ![Node-RED-COVID-Dashboard-change-node](./images/Node-RED-COVID-Dashboard-change-node.png)

-The `function` node for Total Countries, counts the number of countries with cases and sends the results to the corresponding `gauge` node.
+The `function` node for Total Countries will count the number of countries with cases and sends the results to the corresponding `gauge` node.

 This is the code in the `function` node: